privong/papers-in-markdown/aastex62/demo.md

 Since its release, Markdown (and its various flavors) have been extended and become widely used.
 Describing Markdown is beyond this scope of this document.
-I assume the reader is familiar with the synxatx and refer the reader to the `pandoc` markdown description^[<https://pandoc.org/MANUAL.html#pandocs-markdown>] and Gruber's original specification.
+I assume the reader is familiar with the synxatx and refer the reader to the `pandoc` Markdown description^[<https://pandoc.org/MANUAL.html#pandocs-markdown>] and Gruber's original specification.

 ## Pandoc {#sec:pandoc}

 `pandoc` is "a universal document converter"^[<https://pandoc.org>], originally written by John MacFarlane^[<http://johnmacfarlane.net/>].
-At present it supports 25 input formats and 47 output formats (including variations of several standards such as markdown).
+At present it supports 25 input formats and 47 output formats (including variations of several standards such as Markdown).
 Additional formats can be supported by providing user-defined writers, written in the lua language.
 `pandoc` is written in the Haskell programming language and supports extensions written as filters.
 This template

-Note that the author can write \TeX\ into the markdown file and `pandoc` will happily pass it through to the finished product.
+Note that the author can write \TeX\ into the Markdown file and `pandoc` will happily pass it through to the finished product.
 However, this may compromise alternate (non-\TeX) output formats.
 For example, the \aastex `deluxetable` environment can be used, but will not properly render in non-\TeX\ formats.
 Pandoc filers^[<https://pandoc.org/filters.html>] may be crafted to convert simple `pandoc` tables into `deluxetable`s on the fly, if desired.